 Tableau Server is an enterprise-class business analytics platform that can scale up to hundreds of thousands of users.
 It offers powerful mobile and browser-based analytics and works with a company’s existing data strategy and security protocols.
 Tableau Server:

 - Scales out: Is multi-process enabled

 - Runs on both physical and Virtual Machines

 Tableau Server architecture supports fast and flexible deployments

 Desired to gain proficiency on Tableau Certification?
 Explore the blog post to grasp more expertise on Tableau Software.

 Data Layer: Tableau is that it supports your choice of data architecture.

 Tableau does not require your data to be stored in any single system, proprietary or otherwise.
 Most organizations have a heterogeneous data environment: data warehouses live alongside databases and Cubes, and flat files like Excel are still very much in use.
 Tableau can work with all of these simultaneously.
 If your existing data platforms are fast and scalable.

-Data Connectors: Tableau includes a number of optimized data connectors for databases such as Microsoft Excel, SQL Server, Oracle, Teradata, Vertica, Cloudera Hadoop, and many more.
+Data Connectors: Tableau includes some optimized data connectors for databases such as Microsoft Excel, SQL Server, Oracle, Teradata, Vertica, Cloudera, Hadoop, and much more.
 There is also a generic ODBC connector for any systems without a native connector.